 Andrew Daville took over as Housemaster in September 2017 and teaches Physics, having previously been Head of Science and Physics.
-Andrew is married to Rebecca who teaches English at the college and they have four young children.
+Andrew is married to Rebecca who teaches English at the college and they have three young children.

 He is a strong believer that the Upper Sixth should make the most of their opportunities both inside and outside the classroom in their final year and enjoys coaching the 3rd XV Rugby team.

 Janina took over as Housemistress in September 2018 and is also Head of Sixth Form.
 She is married to Ian Pattison, Head of Hurst Prep School and they have three children.
 Janina joined Hurst in 2005 following the completion of her PGCE at Sussex University.
 Janina is very passionate about supporting students in discovering their “why”, what drives them to keep going, and is thus a huge fan of Simon Sinek and his TED talks.
 Janina also enjoys triathlon, especially taking on the challenge of the half iron man distance again and is happily trying to persuade others to join her.